France imposes millions of fines on Google and Facebook for tracking consent - ExBulletin

 Facebook, renamed Meta, said it has reviewed the decision and has promised to work with authorities.

-Our cookie consent controls give you more control over your data, including new Facebook and Instagram settings menus that allow users to review and manage their decisions at any time.
+Our cookie consent control gives you more control over your data, including a new Facebook and Instagram settings menu that allows users to review and manage their decisions at any time.
 We will continue to develop and improve these controls.

-Google said: People trust us to respect our right to privacy and keep them safe.
-We understand our responsibility to uphold that trust and are committed to further change and proactive efforts with CNIL in the light of this decision. “

 Cookies can be used to track users across the Internet and have long been a source of privacy concerns.
-They help you remember someone’s website login details and record someone’s web browsing history to help you target your personalized ads so that they are more controversial.
+They help you remember someone’s website login details or record someone’s web browsing history to make it more controversial and target your personalized ads.

 Sources